Package Managers \`a la Carte: A Formal Model of Dependency Resolution: Introduction

 \section{Introduction}

-Package managers are numerous and diverse, yet all fundamentally solve the same problem, while remaining ad hoc and non-interoperable.
-Consider a machine learning research project on Debian Linux, using a combination of C, Rust, and OCaml code for a static binary, with dynamic Python bindings that use GPU drivers, which in turn depend on a particular kernel driver.
-Four separate package managers are required to deploy this program: opam (OCaml), Cargo (Rust), pip (Python), and APT (Debian).
-If the program is to be portable beyond Debian, even more are required: APK for Alpine, DNF for Red Hat-based Linux.
+Package managers are numerous and diverse; despite all fundamentally solving the same problem, they remain ad hoc and non-interoperable.
+Consider a machine-learning project on Debian Linux, using a combination of C, Rust, and OCaml code for a static binary, with dynamic Python bindings that use GPU drivers, which in turn depend on a particular kernel driver.
+Four separate package managers are required to deploy this program: opam~(OCaml), Cargo~(Rust), pip~(Python), and APT~(Debian).
+If the program is to be portable beyond Debian, even more are required: APK~(Alpine) and DNF~(Red Hat-based Linux).
 Dependencies between these ecosystems are managed ad hoc: they are typically unversioned, duplicated across ecosystems, and consequently invisible to security tooling.
-Yet all these package managers share a common core: they all take dependencies written in a domain-specific language (DSL)~\cite{bentley1986dsl} and ultimately resolve them to output a filesystem subtree.
-In this paper, we offer not only a framework to understand and reason about package managers in their commonality and diversity, but also a \textit{lingua franca} for translating between package managers' dependency languages to enable cross-ecosystem resolution.
+Yet all these package managers share a common core: from dependencies written in a domain-specific language (DSL)~\cite{bentley1986dsl}, they \textit{resolve} a set of package versions that transitively satisfies them -- a \textit{resolution} -- and deploy it as a filesystem subtree.

+In this paper, we define a surprisingly small core calculus as a \textit{lingua franca} of dependency expression, and extensions for ecosystem-specific functionality that reduce back to the core.
+This makes cross-ecosystem comparison precise, so that superficially different mechanisms can be identified as the same construct, or distinguished where they differ.
+Each reduction from an extension to the core is a mechanism for emulating the extension in an ecosystem that lacks it natively, formalising workarounds practitioners already apply by hand.
+We provide the foundation that principled cross-ecosystem tooling -- such as polyglot resolvers and translators between ecosystems -- has lacked to date.
+We mechanise in Lean~4 the theorems presented in the paper~\cite{artifact}.